-The City's wastewater collection system includes 865 miles of sanitary sewer lines, 367 miles of stormwater lines, 18,823 catch basins and drywells, and numerous swales and stormwater detention facilities.
+As of December 31, 2023, the City's wastewater collection system includes 871 miles of sanitary sewer lines, 363 miles of stormwater lines, 22,000+ catch basins and drywells, and numerous swales and stormwater detention facilities.
 We have a comprehensive program to operate this system for the benefit of the citizens and the environment.
-We meet our National Pollutant Discharge Systems (NPDES) permit requirements, and we're working to improve the water quality within the Spokane River.
+We are working to meet our National Pollutant Discharge Systems (NPDES) permit requirements to improve the water quality within the Spokane River.

 The City maintains three types of collection pipes: sanitary sewers only, combined sanitary and stormwater sewers, and separated stormwater sewers.